hellerve/blog/wip/Talking_Carp.md

-On the 15th of September I gave my first recorded talk on Carp at clojuTRE 2018.
+On the 15th of September, I gave my first recorded talk on Carp at clojuTRE 2018.
 I had a lot of fun, and now the recording is online.
 I want to talk a bit about my experience, but first I’ll share the talk itself with you!